Accessories Bicycles Parts Specials Tools

 The photography tradition continues...

-Like Sheldon, I'm a photographer.
-Over the past few years, I've been shooting video using helmet cameras.
-This is a review of the GoPro Helmet Hero HD camera, my favored helmet camera at present.
+Like Sheldon Brown, I'm a photographer.
+Over the past decade and more, I've been shooting video from my bicycle using helmet cameras.
+This is a review of the GoPro HD Helmet Hero camera, which I bought in 2011 and still use in 2020.

 Basic features

-The most popular and widely promoted helmet camera as of 2011 is the GoPro HD Helmet Hero.
+The most popular and widely promoted helmet camera as of 2011 was the GoPro HD Helmet Hero.
 I own one, and I am reasonably satisfied with it.
+It has proved extremely reliable.
+After nine years, it is still working perfectly.
+[See the end of this article for a comparison with newer GoPro cameras]

-Thanks to its simplicity and ruggedness, I can give the GoPro very high marks for reliability in use.
-I have mounted it on a helmet, and also on the rear rack of an unsuspended bicycle, and never lost a shot due to interrupted electrical contact or any other result of vibration.
+I have mounted it on a helmet, and also on the rear rack of an unsuspended bicycle, and never lost a shot due to an internal problem.

-The best mounting for a bicycle helmet is the supplied helmet-platform and-straps mounting.
+The best mounting for a bicycle helmet is the supplied helmet platform-and-straps mounting.
 The platform, on the outside of the helmet, is cinched up tight by means of straps that pass through the helmet's ventilating holes.
 This mounting is intended for a center-vent helmet, though it can be used with a center-ridge helmet by twisting one strap past the other.
 There is a pivot in the mounting bracket, so the camera's position on the helmet is not critical.
-The camera adds noticeable weight to the helmet, more than with "lipstick" cameras.
+The camera does add noticeable weight to the helmet, and so there is a worse issue with camera shake than with smaller, lighter cameras.

-The GoPro's ultra wide-angle fisheye lens is excellent, sharp out to the corners and multi-coated.
-Color is vivid, too.
-Like other helmet cameras, this is a single-purpose camera, with fixed focus (not an issue with the extreme wide angle lens, unless you would like to take extreme close-ups) and automatic exposure control that can be set either to full-screen of spot model.
-The Helmet Hero offers five video shooting modes, from WVGA 480 x 848 up through 1080 x 1920 full HD.
-There is no standard VGA mode, though downsampling and cropping in post production are, of course possible.
-The Helmet Hero also can take 5 MP still photos and has a self-timer and sequence timer.
+The GoPro's ultra-wide-angle fisheye lens is excellent, sharp out to the corners and multi-coated.
+Color is vivid.
+Like other helmet cameras, this one has fixed focus (not an issue with the extreme wide angle lens, unless you would like to take extreme close-ups) and automatic exposure control.
+This can be set either to full-screen or spot mode.
+The HD Helmet Hero offers four video shooting modes at a 16/9 aspect ratio, from 480 x 848 WVGA up through 1080 x 1920 full HD.
+A 4/3 aspect ratio is available only at 1280 x 960.
+Downsampling and cropping in post production are, of course possible.
+The camera also can take 5 MP still photos, and has a self-timer and sequence timer, so it also can shoot time-lapse video..

 Adjusting viewing angle is cut-and-try, even if the camera is within sight -- there is no viewfinder unless you buy an optional viewscreen back.
-Generally, the camera should be tilted down about 10 degrees when using it on a bicycle, so as to get more road than sky in the picture.
-When the camera is mounted on a helmet, you might use a mirror so you can view yourself in profile, to align the camera -- or ask a companion to help, or carefully lift the helmet off your head without tilting it to check the angle.
+Generally, the camera should be tilted down about 5 degrees when using it on a bicycle, so as to get more road than sky in the picture.
+When the camera is mounted on a helmet, you might use a mirror or a reflection in a window to align the camera -- or ask a companion to help, or carefully lift the helmet off your head without tilting it, to check the angle.
+Remember that your head will be tilted forward if you ride in an aerodynamic position.

-Controls are with only two buttons on the camera itself, to minimize the number of openings in the shell.
-The control sequence requires memorization and viewing cryptic codes in a window on the front of the camera.
-Setup for different modes is slow, and you must remove the camera from the helmet, or remove the helmet, to view the settings and switch modes.
+The GoPro's controls are with only two buttons, to minimize the number of openings in the shell.
+Adjustments require viewing cryptic codes in a small window on the front of the camera.
+Setup for different modes is slow.
+The camera can stay in the shell, but you must remove the camera from the helmet, or remove the helmet, to view the settings and switch modes.

 Spoke Divider